serebit/serebit/README.md

 Because I prefer GitLab, but want to push to GitHub as well for discoverability purposes.

+### How can I be contacted?

+I tend to avoid making my email address public to reduce spam.
+If you'd like to contact me by email, use the contact form on my website [here](https://serebit.com/contact/).
+It'll send an email to my main inbox, and I'll respond as soon as I'm able.

 ### What have I built?

 #### Wraith Master (written in Kotlin/Native)